-Accreditations by the Chartered Institute of Building (CIOB), the Chartered Association of Building Engineers (CABE), the Chartered Institute of Architectural Technologists (CIAT) and the Society of British and International Design (SBID).

-The opportunity to become a BREEAM-accredited graduate.
+- Accreditations by the Chartered Institute of Building (CIOB), the Chartered Institute of Architectural Technologists (CIAT) and the Society of British and International Design (SBID). - The opportunity to become a BREEAM-accredited graduate.

 INDUSTRY CONNECTIONS

 The academic team maintains close links with industry - these contacts provide guest lectures, site visits and live case studies, giving you a real-life learning environment and unique research opportunities.